Poi: A friendly issue tracker

 Feedback is very welcome.

-Please submit any bugs or feature requests at:
+Please submit any bugs or feature requests to at:

 (Yes, this is a Poi tracker).
 Please do search the tracker first, so we can avoid unnecessary duplicates.